GOLD2023

 Four powerful questions that require reflection about what really matters - results.

-The TON Pitch Database is a searchable resource containing more than 200 successful news and feature queries to a wide range of publications.
+• The TON Pitch Database is a searchable resource containing 308 successful queries to a wide range of publications.
 This unique tool gives science journalists the opportunity to study the first—and often the most difficult—step in producing outstanding science stories.

-Our first book, The Craft of Science Writing, published in February 2020, offers an essential primer for science writers, students, and others who want to improve their ability to tell stories about science.
+• Our book The Craft of Science Writing, published by the University of Chicago Press, offers an essential primer for science writers, students, and others who want to improve their science communication skills.

 The Open Notebook has been publishing regularly since October 2010, and weekly since January 2013.

 Contributors to the site include dozens of highly regarded journalists and editors.
-Examples include Christie Aschwanden, Brooke Borel, Nadia Drake, Jeanne Erdmann, Laura Helmuth, Jude Isabella, Amanda Mascarelli, Michelle Nijhuis, Kendra Pierre-Louis, Tasneem Raja, Alexandra Witze, David Wolman, Ed Yong, Tom Yulsman, and Carl Zimmer, among many others.
+Examples include Christie Aschwanden, Brooke Borel, Shraddha Chakradhar, Nadia Drake, Jeanne Erdmann, Laura Helmuth, Jane C. Hu, Jude Isabella, Jyoti Madhusoodanan, Amanda Mascarelli, Michelle Nijhuis, Kendra Pierre-Louis, Sandeep Ravindran, Alexandra Witze, David Wolman, Katherine J. Wu, Ed Yong, Tom Yulsman, Sarah Zhang, and Carl Zimmer, among many others.

 The Open Notebook was launched in October, 2010.
-Since then, nearly three quarters of a million people from around the world have visited the site, and tens of thousands are regular users, returning dozens of times.
+Every month, 15,000–25,000 people from around the world visit the site each month.
 The Open Notebook is widely regarded as the “textbook of science journalism."

 Our goals are:

-* To continue to expand and deepen the resources we offer to help journalists improve their skills.
+* To continue to expand and deepen the resources we offer to help journalists develop their skills and find community.

-* To support increased diversity and inclusion in science journalism.
+* To support increased diversity, equity and inclusion in science journalism.

 * To curate our resources to aid journalism instructors in incorporating TON into course planning and to allow journalists at all levels of experience to use TON as a self-directed curriculum.